 Preventing Tooth Decay

-You need to take good care of your teeth to avoid the cavities from occurring.
+You need to take good care of your teeth to avoid cavities from occurring.

 Some of the ways of preventing tooth decay include:

-The Lovett Dental team at the facility strives to give you the level of dental care that you need.
+Lovett Dental Piney Point Village strives to give you the level of dental care that you need.
 The dental facility has qualified oral health specialists that take their time to give you a perfect smile.
-If either you or your child has problems with tooth decay, Lovett Dental is the place to turn to.
-The facility provides different services including pediatric, cosmetic, and general dentistry services.
+If either you or your child has tooth decay problems, we’re the place to turn to.
+The facility provides different services, including pediatric, cosmetic, and general dentistry services.

 Other dental programs available at the facility include: